opentensor/developer-docs/docs/evm-tutorials/transfer-from-metamask-to-ss58.md

 The private key or the seed for your SS58 is **not required** for this method.

 This step will transfer 0.5 TAO to your `ss58` destination address specified in the [`withdraw.js`](https://github.com/opentensor/evm-bittensor/blob/main/examples/withdraw.js) file.
-Look for the following lines:
+Look for the following lines in this file:

 ```javascript
 // Destination address can be replaced with any ss58 address here: